ofallonlabs/saeedmirshekari/_src/blog/how-to-avoid-toxic-workplaces-during-or-before-a-job-interview.md

 Additionally, I have learned to trust my instincts during the interview process.
 If something feels off or raises concerns, I no longer dismiss those feelings.
 I prioritize finding a work environment that aligns with my values and promotes a healthy, supportive culture.\
 \
-Speaking of gut feeling during the interview, let me share a few exact questions I still remember being asked during that interview: 1- What car do you drive?
-2- How would you react if your boss is a moron?
+Speaking of gut feeling during the interview, let me share a few exact questions that I still remember being asked during that interview:

+1. What car do you drive?!
+2. How would you react if your boss is a moron?

 See, it was preventable in the first place.
 I was just so naïve at the time.

 While the toxic work environment was challenging to endure, it served as a valuable lesson.
 I now understand the significance of avoiding toxic workplaces and prioritize my well-being and career satisfaction above all else.